 Some of the first signs of a failing pressure regulator are a leaking water heater or commode.
 The water coming from a faucet may also exit with such force that splashing or water “hammering” may occur.
 Water hammering takes place when the force of the water is too strong, causing the pipes to make a banging or hammering noise.

 Frequent repair of leaking faucets is also a sign of water pressure that is above the suggested level.
 In many cases, adjusting the regulator itself will correct the problem.
 If this is unsuccessful, it is probably time for a new regulator.
-But your Detroit plumber can check your regulator to be sure.
+But your Troy plumber can check your regulator to be sure.

 A periodic test of the incoming water pressure is easily performed by attaching a gauge he has to any faucet that has threads.
 By making this a part of routine maintenance, you can greatly extend the life of the water-related devices in your home.
-You can often save money by hiring a Detroit plumber to perform the procedures that you are not comfortable doing yourself.
+You can often save money by hiring a plumber in Clinton Township or Troy to perform the procedures that you are not comfortable doing yourself.
 The trial-and-error method of water system repair will rapidly drain your wallet and your patience.
 Not to mention the patience of anyone in the house who won’t be able to use a faucet, until you figure it out!
 There is no shame in calling a professional when you need to do the project right the first time.